Category:105 Control of Work

 On certain projects, it is necessary to adjust privately owned water valves, meters and service leads.
 Such adjustments are often the responsibility of the property owner.

 Contracts normally include bid items for the various types of adjustments but also allow the property owners to make the adjustments themselves.
-If the contractor performs the adjustment for the property owner, he will be paid at unit bid prices and the property owner must reimburse the department for the cost.
+If the contractor performs the adjustment for the property owner, the contractor will be paid at unit bid prices and the property owner must reimburse the department for the cost.

 105.21 Agreement for Shifting State Highway Entrance

 Occasionally a property owner may request to shift a plan entrance on a project.
 If the entrance location is on limited access, it is necessary to handle the request in a specific manner in order to protect both the department's access rights and the property owner's legal access rights.
-No additions, deletions, or revisions should be made to entrances to condemned property or to controlled access right of way without written approval of the district engineer.
+No additions, deletions, or revisions should be made to entrances to condemned property or to controlled access right of way without written approval of the District Engineer.

 When a request is received, it should be reviewed in the district by design, right of way, maintenance and traffic, as well as the construction office.
 If found acceptable to all departments, a standard "Agreement for Shifting State Highway Entrance" should be filled out by the district and executed by the property owner(s), along with the appropriate acknowledgments.
 (Refer to Agreement for Shifting State Highway Entrance, page 1, page 2, page 3 and page 4, Acknowledgment by Commission, Acknowledgment by Individual and Acknowledgment by Corporation.)
 In certain instances it may be necessary to prepare a special agreement to cover the conditions encountered.
 This may be done at the district level or by the legal division.